Wainwright, Molina make history, then lead Cards over Brews

 The 40-year-old Molina, a perennial Glove Glover, has indicated he will retire at the end of this season.
 The 41-year-old Wainwright has yet to make a decision on his future.

-Wainwright (11-9) gave up just one run in five innings despite allowed eight hits and walked two.
-He struck out three and walked two in a 98-pitch stint.
+Wainwright (11-9) gave up just one run in five innings despite allowing eight hits and walking two.
+He struck out three in a 98-pitch stint.

+Wainwright and Molina were sprayed with Cherry Coke, Sprite and apple juice by teammates in a lengthy postgame celebration in the locker room.

-Molina gave him a boost, throwing out Kolten Wong attempting to steal on the back end of a strikeout to end the third.
+Molina gave his buddy a big defensive boost, throwing out Kolten Wong attempting to steal on the back end of a strikeout to end the third.
 Wainwright fanned Andrew McCutchen with a 74 mph curve and Molina still got Wong by plenty.

 Nolan Arenado and Lars Nootbaar both homered for the Cardinals, who have won three of four.
 They stretched their division lead to eight games over the second-place Brewers.

-Milwaukee had a three-game winning streak snapped and remains two games behind San Diego in the race for the final wild-card spot in the NL.
+Milwaukee had a three-game winning streak snapped and remained two games behind San Diego in the race for the final wild-card spot in the NL.

 Wainwright has thrown 2,141 of his 2,553 innings to Molina.
 He and Molina have teamed up to record 1,815 strikeouts.